Abaddon16/MERN-boilerplate/README.md

 ## What this does not do
 I haven't figured out:
-- How to connect to multiple databases
+- How to connect to multiple databases (collections?)
   - How to connect with different connection strings?
 - How to manage multiple database connections
 - What routing actually means in React/Express
     - I'm used to HTML/PHP, how does this transition to React/Express?
+    - Is this a SPA (single-page application) only?
+I'm not sure I know what a 'page' in React/Express is even...